 1) Inline Webhooks

-Naturally all this is a outbound call from Okta to a piece of custom code which is triggered at specific points on the Okta identity process flows but it provides a degree of flexibility that was not originally provided by Okta allowing for even more integration points and use-cases to be catered for.
+Naturally, all this is an outbound call from Okta to a piece of custom code which is triggered at specific points on the Okta identity process flows but it provides a degree of flexibility that was not originally provided by Okta allowing for even more integration points and use-cases to be catered for.

-There are obviously some great use cases that already exist that could be tacked on to existing identity services for organisations, such as looking at legitimacy of emails signing up to e-Commerce or Enterprise platform before creating the user to identify potential fraudulent activity or by providing specific alerting and notification of identity related events to the business.
+There are some great use cases that already exist that could be tacked on to existing identity services for organisations, such as looking at the legitimacy of emails signing up to e-Commerce or Enterprise platform before creating the user to identify potential fraudulent activity or providing specific alerting and notification of identity-related events to the business.

 - During the execution of an Okta process flow, at the extension point between points A and B, Okta sends a request to the external service.

 - The external service sends a response back to Okta.

 - Okta receives the response, acts on any commands it includes, and resumes the process flow that originally triggered the inline hook.

 I would be interested to see if this idea of In-Line Hooks originally came from Joel's blog post or commit 2 years ago and pitched as an internal development project

 No doubt there will be some great technical use cases to follow as the platform looks to expand its integrations network from 60,000 to more than 600,000 Integrations as a core strategic move.

 2) Advanced Server Access